Commercial Litigation and Non-Compete Lawyers Serving Milwaukee Businesses

 Milwaukee Business, Employment, and Commercial Litigation Attorneys

 Does your business employ persons who deal with sensitive information or valuable customer lists?
 Do you have competitors who would love to raid your employment ranks and utilize the information your business has spent so much to create?
 Does your business have other trade secrets that need protection?
-The Milwaukee business litigation firm of Kerkman Wagner & Dunn has more than 50 years of combined legal experience representing business owners in Wisconsin in complex situations, even those that involve litigation.
+The Milwaukee business litigation firm of Kerkman & Dunn has more than 50 years of combined legal experience representing business owners in Wisconsin in complex situations, even those that involve litigation.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.